sanctuuary/APE/README.md

 ## Contributions
 We welcome all contributions (bug reports, bug fixes, feature requests, extensions, use cases, etc.) to APE.
 Please get in touch with Vedran Kasalica (v.kasalica@uu.nl) to coordinate your contribution.
 We expect all contributors to follow our [Code of Conduct](https://github.com/sanctuuary/APE/blob/master/CODE_OF_CONDUCT.md).

-In case you have a specific requiest, want to report a bug or a suggest a new constraint template please make an issue [here](https://github.com/sanctuuary/APE/issues/new).
+In case you have a specific request, want to report a bug or suggest a new constraint template please make an issue [here](https://github.com/sanctuuary/APE/issues/new).

 ## Credits
 APE has been inspired by the [Loose Programming framework PROPHETS](http://ls5-www.cs.tu-dortmund.de/projects/prophets/index.php).
-It uses similar mechanisms for semantic domain modeling, workflow specification and synthesis, but strives to provide the automated exploration and composition functionality independent from a concrete workflow system.
+It uses similar mechanisms for semantic domain modelling, workflow specification and synthesis, but strives to provide the automated exploration and composition functionality independent from a concrete workflow system.

 We thank our brave first-generation users for their patience and constructive feedback that helped us to get APE into shape.